 God seeks from us a life of humility.
 God is most often at the side of those who have been humiliated or brought down low, and will not despise a contrite heart.

-In Colossians 2:18-23, Paul speaks of what humility is really about, and warns about false or artificial humility.
+In Colossians 2:18-23, Paul speaks of what humility is really about, and warns against faking it.

 A proverb notes what God's justice does in making the proud humble.